Alejogb1/job-board/blog-data/why-is-my-pretrained-bert-model-consistently-predicting-the-most-frequent-tokens.md

 Now, to get more specific, there are several facets contributing to this.
 One major aspect is the use of cross-entropy loss during fine-tuning.
 While effective, it doesn't directly penalize the model for predicting overly common tokens.
 It punishes incorrect classifications, but not necessarily those that are overly biased toward common words.
 Another factor is the softmax activation layer at the output; it can often become trapped in a state where it disproportionately favors the high probability predictions of common tokens, which, post pre-training, usually means these frequent words.
 Also, if your fine-tuning data isn’t robust, and lacks sufficient variability in vocabulary, the model might not "learn" that less frequent, but contextually pertinent, tokens should also be considered important.

-Okay, let’s look at some concrete examples and approaches.
+, let’s look at some concrete examples and approaches.
 Suppose you've got a sentiment classification model and, after fine-tuning, it keeps predicting "neutral" which, in your corpus, is tied to words like "the", "and," or "it."
 Here’s how you might address it:

 **Example 1: Addressing Class Imbalance and Data Augmentation**